TheAlexz/Algorithms-for-packing-number/README.md

 Once you have your libraries correctly installed, you just have to run the python file.

-The second you run it, the program will ask which Pn and F3Pn files do you want to generate?
+The second you run it, the program will ask which $P_n$ and F3Pn files do you want to generate?
 You just have to enter the n as a number and hit enter (e.g. 12)

 ![alt text](https://github.com/TheAlexz/ALGOS-FOR-COMPUTING-THE-LOWER-AND-UPPER-BOUNDS-OF-THE-PACKING-NUMBER-OF-3-TOKEN-GRAPH-OF-PATH-GRAPH./blob/main/Images/Python_question.png)